In the metaverse, we would be able to buy virtual outfits and roam the streets of virtual reality or turn up for concerts looking stylish.

 The earliest being “Virtual Reality Modelling Language (VRML)” followed by “X3D” and recently, COLLADA.

-COLLADA wasn’t an interoperability standard and was built as a format to enable the easy exchange of objects and behaviors across virtual worlds.
+COLLADA wasn’t an interoperability standard per se but a format to enable the easy exchange of objects and behaviors across virtual worlds.

 These standards lacked widespread adoption from creators within the metaverse ecosystem partly because they were not sufficient to meet the needs of seamless interoperability.